 If your dog’s folds are healthy, you can clean the folds by using wet baby wipes.
 After you finish the process, you can apply cornstarch between each fold to pick up the moisture.

-To clean your frog dog’s fur between baths, you can use wet baby wiper and the Frenchie World Dry Cleaning Foam.
+To clean your frog dog’s fur between baths, you can use a wet baby wipes and the Frenchie World Dry Cleaning Foam.
 Just gently massage the dog with a proper amount of foam and massage for 3-5 minutes.
 After that wipe them with a dry towel.

 On the other hand, brown tear stains often occur due to a yeast infection.
 In that case, a dog requires the therapy prescribed by a vet.